FAQ on Radar Detectors and Laser Jammers

 Some other radar detectors are listed as "VG2 undetectable".
-VG2 is an outdated technology as police agencies in eastern Canada have upgraded all to the newer Spectre units.
-Models that are only VG2-stealth can still be detected by Spectre RDDs.
+VG2 is an outdated technology as police agencies in eastern Canada have upgraded all to the newer Spectre 4 and Spectre Elite units.
+Models that are only VG2-stealth can still be detected by new Spectre RDDs.

 If the police car does not have a radar unit, or the radar unit is not turned on, your radar detector will not pick up any signal.

 - Ka-Band - the most widely used radar band on the highways (34.7 GHz and 35.5 GHz)